 This strategy has become my students’ favorite strategy for some reason.
 I think maybe it is because of the visuals: the mountains (which represent one hour), the hills (which can represent anywhere from five minutes to 30 minutes), and the rocks (which represent one minute).

-This strategy really isn’t much different from the number line strategy mentioned above, except that the increments are limited to the hour, half hour at most, and one minute.
+This strategy really isn’t much different from the number line strategy mentioned above, except that the increments are limited to the hour, a half hour at most, and one minute.
 What I mean by this is if you have to represent forty-five minutes on the number line, you cannot just simply draw a curved arrow of forty-five minutes like you could on the number line.
 Instead, you would draw a hill of 30 minutes, and then a hill of 15 minutes.

 The advantages of this strategy are that it is more of a visual and that the increments are broken down a bit more.
 Instead of having a time increment of 47 minutes, it would be broken down into 30 + 15 + 1 + 1.
 For some students seeing it that way makes it less intimidating.
 The sizes of the mountain, hills, and rocks also help students visualize the differences between an hour, thirty minutes (or so), and one minute.

-As I mentioned earlier, I like to make sure my students have plenty of opportunity to practice each strategy so they can determine which one works best for them.
+As I mentioned earlier, I like to make sure my students have plenty of opportunities to practice each strategy so they can determine which one works best for them.
 I provide them with lots of games and practice opportunities.

-I also make sure I have plenty of real world opportunities for them to practice the strategy they like the most.
+I also make sure I have plenty of real-world opportunities for them to practice the strategy they like the most.
 For instance, I give each student a little strip with this “Saturday Schedule” for them.

 I also love giving them this open activity where they have to actually keep track of their entire Saturday on their own and find the elapsed time of everything they did.
 They return the sheet on Monday, and we talk about it.
 I have also provided you with a FREE download.
-Yes, the PDF is much more crisp!
+Yes, the PDF is much crisper!
 Still working on those photography skills…just trying to find the time.
 I’m sure you can relate! 🙂

 And here is the anchor chart in its entirety: